hazelcast/hazelcast-jet/site/docs/design-docs/015-mqtt-connector.md

 MQTT protocol defines these quality-of-services for subscribing the
 topics: `AT_MOST_ONCE`, `AT_LEAST_ONCE`, `EXACTLY_ONCE`.
 But I've
 confirmed a loss of message with `EXACTLY_ONCE` configuration even when the client restarted gracefully.
-I'm not sure if this is an issue of the client or the broker.
-I'll test the behaviour with HiveMQ client too.
+I've tried both Paho client and HiveMQ client, the results are same.

 If a client subscribes to a topic with quality of service `AT_LEAST_ONCE` or `EXACTLY_ONCE` and connects to the broker with `cleanSession=false`,